-As at February 16, 2016, the directors of the Corporation (other than Mr. J. R. André Bombardier) and the executive officers of the Corporation, as a group, owned beneficially, directly or indirectly, 17,938,275 Class A shares and 12,167,615 Class B subordinate voting shares, representing 5.71% and 0.63% respectively, of the outstanding shares of each such class.
+As at February 15, 2017, the directors of the Corporation (other than Mr. J. R. André Bombardier) and the executive officers of the Corporation, as a group, owned beneficially, directly or indirectly, 17,938,275 Class A shares and 10,671,445 Class B subordinate voting shares, representing 5.71% and 0.55% respectively, of the outstanding shares of each such class.

-The directors and executive officers of the Corporation who have not occupied their current principal occupations for more than five years have had the following principal occupations during the last five years:
+The directors and executive officers of the Corporation who have not occupied their current principal occupations for more than five years have otherwise had the following principal occupations during that period: